Janhvigupta29/cicd-k8s-project/README.md

 ------

 ## Project Overview
-The goal of this project is to implement a reliable CI/CD workflow where:
+The goal of this project is to implement a reliable CI/CD workflow where:<br>
   -Code changes automatically trigger a CI pipeline<br>
   -A Docker image is built and pushed to Docker Hub<br>
   -Kubernetes deploys the new image using rolling updates<br>